P.F. Chang's Spicy Chicken (Copycat Recipe)

 Both sauces are simple.
 White sauce is chicken broth whisked with oyster sauce.
-Chang’s sauce is sugar dissolved in white vinegar.
+Chang's sauce is sugar dissolved in white vinegar.
 Each one takes about two minutes to make from ingredients you probably already have in your pantry.
-Once you have those two sauces, the rest of the dish follows the same approach P.F.
-Chang’s uses on most of their chicken: an alkaline soy brine for tenderness, a potato starch dredge and deep fry for texture, then a quick stir-fry to finish.
+Once you have those two sauces, the rest of the dish runs on the same method I use across the P.F.
+Chang's proteins: an alkaline soy brine for tenderness, a potato starch dredge and deep fry for texture, then a quick stir-fry to finish.

 This post contains affiliate links, which means I may earn a small commission if you make a purchase.
 It doesn't cost you anything extra.
 Full disclosure.